vmware-archive/clarity/_documentation/cards.md

 #### Dropdowns in Cards

-Two actions can go in the footer.
+The footer can contain two actions.
 For more actions, use a
 <a href="{{ site.baseurl }}/documentation/dropdowns">dropdown</a>.

 <clr-card-dropdown-demo></clr-card-dropdown-demo>